 The Marine Protected Area's regulations establish the outer boundaries of the areas, consisting of the seabed, the subsoil to a depth of 20 meters and the water column above the seabed.
-An overview map of locations of the fishing closures is provided in Appendix 11 of the Integrated Fishery Management Plan.
+An overview map of locations of the fishing closures is provided in Appendix 12.